phaethonp/phaethonp.github.io/fork_the_government.md

   * Hackathons & Workshops: Organize events focused on improving the model or building applications using it.
   * Collaborative Platforms: Use platforms like GitHub for collaborative development, bug tracking, and feature suggestions.
   * Community Growth: As the model gains traction, the community of contributors will grow, leading to better improvements and innovations.

->"My hope is someday, when the next Aristotle is alive, we can capture the underlying worldview of that Aristotle - in a computer.
-And someday, some student will be able not only to read the words Aristotle wrote, but ask Aristotle a question - and get an answer!" - Steve Jobs, 1985.

 # References